DW01/traktor-docs/engine/ai.md

 }
 ```

-**Find random point on navmesh:** Perfect for wandering behavior—pick a random destination and walk to it:
+**Find random point on navmesh:** Perfect for wandering behavior.
+Pick a random destination and walk to it:

 ```cpp
 Vector4 randomPoint;